Dive Deeper with Leah Carey

 In part 2 of my conversation with Jessi Kneeland, we talk about working through the messaging I received as a child about my body and sexuality, learning to say “no”, and how women protect men’s feelings during heterosexual sex.

 Thanks to Jessi for interviewing ME!
-She is an amazing body image coach and I highly recommend following her on Instagram and signing up for her weekly #TransparentTuesday emails.
+I highly recommend following her on Instagram and signing up for her weekly #TransparentTuesday emails.

 LEAH: Welcome to Good Girls Talk About Sex.
 I’m sex educator and sexual communication coach Leah Carey and this is a place to share conversations with all sorts of women about their experience of sexuality.
 These are unfiltered conversations between adult women talking about sex.
 If anything about the previous sentence offends you, turn back now!
 And if you’re looking for a trigger warning, you’re not going to get it from me.
 I believe that you are stronger than the trauma you have experienced.
 I have faith in your ability to deal with things that upset you.
 Sound good?
 Let’s start the show!

 LEAH: Hey friends.
 Before we get started, I want to remind you about the new private Good Girls Talk Facebook group.
 In the past week, I’ve talked in the group about the sex toy that is helping me focus on more sexual sensation, the lessons I’m learning about communication while quarantining with my partner, and how gender dynamics created by social conditioning are playing into the ways we each respond to this crisis.